Elevator Action EX

 Elevator Action EX is an update to the Game Boy version of Elevator Action published by Altron in 2000.
 In addition to colour, players can choose between three characters: Mike, an all rounded character, Guy, a slower yet more durable character, and Sarah, a faster yet weaker character.

 This game was redesigned and published by BAM!
-Entertainment as Dexter's Laboratory: Robot Rampage, which uses Dexter's Laboratory characters.
+Entertainment as Dexter's Laboratory: Robot Rampage in the US, which uses Dexter's Laboratory characters.

 Gameplay

 The game contains four stages with four buildings each.
 At the end of 4th building in each stage, player fights against a series of enemies appearing from the doors inside a narrow tunnel, except for stage 4, where player fights against boss in a multi-level suite.

 After completing the game, a password is given, which allows player to use the boss character (D.D.Fox) in the game.
 When playing as D.D.Fox, the final boss is Mike.